-As a hands-on volunteer at SANCCOB (Southern African Foundation for the Conservation of Coastal Birds) you will find out what it means to be a member of the team at one of the world’s leading seabird rehabilitation centers.
+As a hands-on volunteer you will find out what it means to be a member of the team at one of the world’s leading seabird rehabilitation centers.

-SANCCOB have treated more than 95,000 oiled, ill, injured and abandoned African penguins and other threatened seabirds since being established in 1968.
-Independent research confirms that the wild African Penguin population is 19% higher directly due to SANCCOB’s efforts.
+They have treated more than 95,000 oiled, ill, injured and abandoned African penguins and other threatened seabirds since their establishment.
+Independent research confirms that the wild African Penguin population is 19% higher directly due to their at efforts.

 During your placement you will receive training and supervision to get you up to speed in the first couple of weeks.
 You will learn about the various aspects of seabird conservation & care and can expect to be actively involved in catching, holding and feeding African penguins and a variety of other seabirds by the end of your first week.